Bicentennial Man (film): Production

 Walt Disney Studios was concerned about the cost of the film, estimated to be over $100 million, and even though pre-production was underway and sets were already being built they pulled the plug and halted production.
 The film was originally slated to be released under Disney's Hollywood Pictures label, until it was transferred to Touchstone Pictures during production.
-Disney chairman Joe Roth came to an agreement with Sony Pictures Entertainment Chairman John Calley, to co-finance the film and agreed to split distribution responsibilities for the film between Touchstone Pictures in North America and Columbia Pictures internationally.
+Disney Studio chairman Joe Roth came to an agreement with Sony Pictures Entertainment Chairman John Calley, to co-finance the film and agreed to split distribution responsibilities for the film between Touchstone Pictures in North America and Columbia Pictures internationally.

 Robin Williams confirmed in a Las Vegas Sun interview that his character was not played by a body double and that he had actually worn the robot costume.

 Various scenes were shot inside San Francisco City Hall, including the ball scene.
 The city charged Disney from $5,000 to $20,000 per day, depending on the particular location used for filming.
 The heat from two 10,000-watt spotlights triggered the fire sprinkler system and which resulted in flooding which caused water damage.
 Renovations had only recently been completed after a previous flooding incident.
 Filming was only interrupted for a few hours, but water damage to the ceilings, carpets, and limestone was significant.

 Reception

-On Rotten Tomatoes Bicentennial Man has an approval rating of 37% based on 99 reviews, with an average rating of 4.40/10.
+On Rotten Tomatoes Bicentennial Man has an approval rating of 38% based on 98 reviews, with an average rating of 4.40/10.
 The website's critical consensus reads: "Bicentennial Man is ruined by a bad script and ends up being dull and mawkish."
 On Metacritic it has a weighted average score of 42 out of 100, based on reviews from 31 critics, indicating "mixed reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert gave it two out of four stars: "Bicentennial Man begins with promise, proceeds in fits and starts, and finally sinks into a cornball drone of greeting-card sentiment.
 Robin Williams spends the first half of the film encased in a metallic robot suit, and when he emerges, the script turns robotic instead.
 What a letdown".
 William Arnold of the Seattle Post-Intelligencer said: "[The film] becomes a somber, sentimental and rather profound romantic fantasy that is more true to the spirit of the Golden Age of science-fiction writing than possibly any other movie of the '90s".

 Todd McCarthy of Variety summed it up as "an ambitious tale handled in a dawdling, sentimental way".

-A sequel with the working title Tricentennial Man was originally planned, however due to the mixed reception of the original it was cancelled before production could begin.
+A sequel with the working title Tricentennial Man was originally planned; however, due to the mixed reception and poor box office sales of the original, it was cancelled before production could begin.
 The plot was expected to follow the political changes that took place after the death of Andrew the robot, and would feature a cameo appearance by Robin Williams appearing in his robotic form in the after life providing an answer to the philosophical question of whether robots could have a soul.